 Hyp1: all plots share a seasonal pattern, with any remaining variation captured by the latent factors and site-level cum_gdd effects.
-(Wallace et al. 2019)Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 3, bs = ‘fs’) + s(season, k = 26, m = 2, bs = 'cc') + Z
+In addition to the assumption of cum_gdd nonlinearity, we assumed the global seasonal pattern was moderately nonlinear and flexible enough to capture the characteristic double peaks commonly seen in hard tick nymph abundance survey time series (Wallace et al. 2019), and we assumed the seasonal function was cyclic with equal values between the end of December and the beginning of January.
+Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 5, bs = ‘fs’) + s(season, k = 12, m = 2, bs = 'cc') + Z

-Hyp2: as above but with hierarchical seasonality, including a global seasonality smooth and a seasonal smooth that can deviate across each site.
-Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 3, bs = ‘fs’) + s(season, k = 26, m = 2, bs = 'cc') + s(season, site, m = 1, k = 6, bs = ‘fs’) + Z
+Hyp2: as above but with hierarchical seasonality, including a global seasonality smooth function and a seasonal smooth function that can deviate from the global seasonality across each site.
+Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 5, bs = ‘fs’) + s(season, k = 12, m = 2, bs = 'cc') + s(season, site, m = 1, k = 6, bs = ‘fs’) + Z

-Hyp3: as above but the deviations occur at the bottom level of aggregation (plot rather than site level).
-Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 3, bs = ‘fs’) + s(season, k = 26, m = 2, bs = 'cc') + s(season, plot, m = 1, k = 4, bs = ‘fs’) + Z
+Hyp3: as above but the seasonal deviations occur at the bottom level of aggregation (plot rather than site level).
+Formula: y ~ s(site, bs = ‘re’) + s(cum_gdd, site, k = 5, bs = ‘fs’) + s(season, k = 12, m = 2, bs = 'cc') + s(season, plot, m = 1, k = 4, bs = ‘fs’) + Z

-We used random walk dynamic factor models (K = 8 for Ixodes and 10 for Amblyomma) for the temporal evolution and assumed a Negative Binomial distribution for the observations(Simpson et al. 2017).
-Each model was estimated using two MCMC chains for 10,000 iterations as burnin.
-We collected 2,000 posterior samples to evaluate parameter estimates and inspect forecasts.
-The 2019 observations for each plot were held out as testing data to evaluate model forecasts using the same evaluation criteria as in the simulations above.
+We used random walk dynamic factor models (M = 4 for Ixodes and 5 for Amblyomma) for the temporal evolution and assumed a Negative Binomial distribution for the observations, with complexity-penalising priors placed on the Negative Binomial overdispersion parameters (Simpson et al. 2017).
+Each model was estimated using four MCMC chains for 5,000 iterations as burnin.
+We collected 4,000 posterior samples to evaluate parameter estimates and inspect forecasts.
+The 2019 observations for each plot were held out as testing data to evaluate forecasts using the same evaluation criteria as in the simulations above.

 RESULTS